ROY HONEY ARCHIVE

-During the 19th century, the school catered for many boys whose parents were employed by the British government in far-flung outposts of the British Empire.
-A number of those same boys themselves followed distinguished colonial careers.
-In the same era, the College was noted for its ability to prepare boys for entry into the army and naval colleges on the mainland.
+During the 19th century, the school catered for many students whose parents were employed by the British government in far-flung outposts of the British Empire.
+A number of those same students themselves followed distinguished colonial careers.
+In the same era, the College was noted for its ability to prepare students for entry into the army and naval colleges on the mainland.
 The record of Old Elizabethans in the two world wars and other major conflicts of the past two centuries is wholly exceptional – no fewer than four Old Elizabethans have been awarded the Victoria Cross.

 Ahead of Guernsey being occupied by German forces in 1940, the entire school was evacuated to Derbyshire and spent five years ‘in exile’.
-Boys had little or no contact with their parents during the occupation of the island.
+Students had little or no contact with their parents during the occupation of the island.
 The College itself was used by the occupying German forces as a headquarters building and the official liberation announcement was made to cheering crowds from the steps of the school in 1945.

 There have been a number of royal visits to the College, notably by the Queen in 1957 and George V in 1921.
 Old Elizabethans have a distinguished sporting record which includes medal-winning performances in recent times in both the Olympic and the Commonwealth Games.

 A History of Elizabeth College was published in celebration of the 450th anniversary.
 This beautiful and comprehensively researched book covers the founding of the College in 1563, the 1824 re-chartering and College’s exile to escape the WWII German occupation of Guernsey, as well as many other fascinating events in the life of Elizabeth College.
 Further details including how to order the book at a greatly reduced price are available by clicking the History Book section below.

 Since the foundation of Elizabeth College in 1563, the school has taken pupils as young as seven or eight years old.